evolutics/kerek/README.md

 ### `kerek deploy --help`

 ```
-Create or update services
+Create or update Docker Compose services

-Builds, (re)creates, and starts containers for a service.
+Builds, (re)creates, and starts containers for a Docker Compose service.

 If service names are given as command-line operands, this command does not
 automatically start any of their linked services.